unibuc-cs/IssuesDetectionWithLLMs/Readme.md

 This repository implements the core components described in the paper:
 **"Semantic Feedback Processing with LLMs: Automating Issue Detection and Prioritization in DevOps", KES 2025.**

-The system automatically links user feedback (e.g., Reddit posts) to existing Jira issues or generates new ones using a fine-tuned LLaMA 3 model.
+The system automatically links user feedback (e.g., Reddit posts) to existing Jira issues or generates new ones using a fine-tuned LLaMA 3 model (or Bert, as a comparison).
 The pipeline includes summarization, sentiment filtering, semantic matching, and CACAO playbook generation.
 Optionally, it can deployed to Azure to your workspace.

 ---